tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Make a card and save it for later instead of learning it right away.

+### What are your current thoughts on removing cards once they pass a certain interval?

+The idea of removing (or suspending) cards once they reach a certain interval is harmful, especially if the interval is relatively short.
+Once you delete a card, you can't be sure that you will remember it when you need it.

+I would speculate that this idea was born in an attempt to lower the review load caused by using sentence cards.
+Sentence cards take longer to review compared to other card types, so in order to deal with it you could suspend older cards and only spend time on relatively young cards.

+Instead of sentence cards I recommend you use targeted sentence cards because they allow you to take shortcuts and review faster.

+It's alright to delete cards once they reach obscene intervals like 10-15 years.
+To find such cards, you can open the Anki Browser and type `prop:ivl>3650`.
+The number `3650` corresponds to card's interval in days.

 ### MorphMan for the monolingual transition?

 MorphMan is terrible for everything besides counting how many words you know.